urbit/urbit.org/content/blog/stable-arvo.md

 But what do we mean exactly by ‘stable’?
 For something meant to last far into the future, stability really means *resilience*.
 Arvo has to both run and upgrade itself without ever breaking or falling into an unrecoverable state.

 Getting Arvo to this point doesn’t quite achieve the user-level goal we’re hoping to achieve.
-But if you’re comfortable doing a bit of system administration, Arvo itself should need almost no maintenance.
+But if you’re comfortable doing a bit of system administration, Arvo itself should need almost no maintenance – and from a system's level perspective, that is sufficiently stable.

 To achieve stability in practice Arvo needs three things:

-- The Arvo network (Ames) has to be stable
+- The Arvo network (Ames) has to be reliable
 - Arvo can’t easily fall into an unrecoverable state
 - Arvo has to have a clear and formalized upgrade mechanic